Gear

 As long as you’re nodding your head yes, keep reading.
 We took a look at all the self-proclaimed dry bags out there, and scratched out the ones that don’t fully live up to the name.
 In short, if it couldn’t take a dip in the lake, it didn’t make the cut.

-Unsurprisingly, what started out as a pretty long list wound up with just 7 worthy contenders.
+Unsurprisingly, what started out as a pretty long list wound up with just handful of worthy contenders.
 We won’t tell you which one is best for you — that depends on your needs, personal preferences, and budget — but rest assured that if you purchase any of these dry bags, your gear will be as dry as the prohibition.
 Spend a little extra on one of the premium dry bags on our list, and that promise will extend for years of outdoor adventures.

 YETI Panga Backpack